-Serephine wants to put amazing magical things on your head #Sponsors: Fashion#birdcage veil#colored wedding veils#fascinator#feathers#headpiece#seattle vendor#wedding veil alternatives March 8 | Megan Finley meggyfin This business paid a fee to be listed on Offbeat Bride because they feel their products and services are a great fit with offbeat philosophies… and we agree.
+Serephine wants to put amazing magical things on your head #Sponsors: Fashion#birdcage veil#colored wedding veils#fascinator#feathers#headpiece#seattle vendor#wedding veil alternatives March 8 | Megan Finley Horowitz meggyfin This business paid a fee to be listed on Offbeat Bride because they feel their products and services are a great fit with offbeat philosophies… and we agree.
 Learn more about our ads.
 Is there something in the water in Seattle that makes every one of their residents so damn talented!?
 Our newest Seattle-based sponsor is Serephine.
 Serephine's designer Erin handcrafts these mind-blowingly amazing wedding hair acccessories and veils.
 Her stuff is simply stunning and you're going to LOVE everything about Serephine.
 So, let's start with this one — it's called The Caroline, but I like to call it "Don't you wish your headpiece was hot like me?"
 A lot of Serephine's headpieces involve bursts of funky color alongside romantic details of feathers, bling and tulle.
 She also does custom work, but we'll get to that later.
 Let's look at more amazing pieces… [As always, click on the photos to learn more about each peice.]
 The Vesper, made of goose and ostrich feathers, one peacock eye feather, and a vintage or vintage-inspired rhinestone jewel center, is SURE to be a hit with you guys.
 The great thing about this piece is you can wear it to your wedding… and then every event thereafter!
 (I know I would.)
 Serephine's catalog ranges from the beautifully simple, such as The Vesper, to the equally beautifully ornate, like zees… The Aster with it's three organza blooms accented with ostrich and coque feathers, over a pouf of French veiling and is a stunning statement piece.
 Guess what's also flexible about Serephine?
 The prices!
 Serephine's fascinators range from $25 to $250 (like The Elenor pictured above).
 But my favorite part are the names — you just might find a piece named after YOU.
 The one pictured above is called The Sabine, one of my favorite names.
 Of course my eye immediately went to a fascinator that just happened to be named, you guessed it, The Megan.
 Kismet in action.
 Serephine is also featured in our Offbeat Vendors guide!
 Though, to be SURE to get one named after you, you could always call in a custom order.
 This next one is called The Maureen and was custom-made for a local Seattle bride.
 Erin tells us that the bride's wearing a short, white, Betsey Johnson dress with black polka dots, red peep-toe pumps, and a black lace shrug.
 Her request: create something to compliment that.
 Erin worked closely with the bride on her vision, and once it was finished, she even hand-delivered it to her.
 All hail The Sara — the headpiece to end all headpieces!
 And so ends our little tour-de-Serephine.
 But there is SO MUCH MOAR to see!
 Clicky clicky and take your own private tour — you might just find one with your name on it… literally.
 Get your daily dose of Offbeat AWESOME Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
-Fix Typo Megan Finley Megan Finley is the LA-based Offbeat Empire editor.
-When she's not writing, editing, and sleeping, she’s eating, drinking, and geeking.
-You can snoop into her personal life over on her website Funk in Deep Freeze! @meggyfin @meggyfin PREVIOUS A ring pillow alternative that just might melt your face off NEXT Mery & Kris's blacklight, Beatles wedding Show/Hide comments [ 5 ] I love these, but none of them are vegan!
+Fix Typo Megan Finley Horowitz When Megan’s not writing, traveling, and sleeping, she’s eating like the fate of the world depends on it.
+(You’re welcome, world!)
+You can snoop into her personal life over on her website The Dash and Dine! @meggyfin @thedashanddine @meggyfin PREVIOUS A ring pillow alternative that just might melt your face off NEXT Mery & Kris's blacklight, Beatles wedding Show/Hide comments [ 5 ] I love these, but none of them are vegan!
 That makes me sad. 🙁 1 agrees Reply I think I have Aster envy… 1 agrees Reply I heart Erin and Serephine!
 Her stuff is beautiful and high-quality and she is a total joy to work with.
 Yay!
 Reply I'm in loooooove!
 1 agrees Reply The birdcage veil has obviously made a giant come-back. â™¥ Reply Join the conversation Cancel Reply Your email address will not be published.
 Required fields are marked *Comment Participate in this conversation via emailGet only replies to your comment, the best of the rest, as well as a daily recap of all comments on this post.
 No more than a few emails daily, which you can reply to/unsubscribe from directly from your inbox.
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.